sathya-selvz/Yogasathya_S/README.md

 ## 🙏 Acknowledgments

-I'm grateful for the support and mentorship I've received from the data engineering comm unity.
+I'm grateful for the support and mentorship I've received from the data engineering community.

 Looking forward to exciting opportunities in the world of data engineering!